Skip to main content

 Simple Mode

-Visualize data by selecting datasets and fields from the UI without writing code.
+Visualize data by selecting datasets and fields from the UI without writing any code.

 Configuration Steps